JessArthuro/olympia/README.md

 # Olympia - Hotels & Resorts

-Website to discover hotels and resorts to stay in.
-Offering affordable prices and a very intuitive interface.
+Website to discover hotels and resorts where you can stay.
+It offers cheap prices and a very intuitive interface.
+The website is built with React, Sass and SwiperJs.

 ## Screenshots